 Re: What can I do to decrease my baby's risk of SIDS?

 Every parent knows about SIDS (sudden infant death syndrome).
 It's rare, but probably a parent's worst nightmare.
 By definition, SIDS has no known cause -- and a very small percent of babies do die during sleep in their first year for no apparent reason.
-The best way to decrease your baby's risk is to always keep him in a safe environment, including when he's sleeping...which he does a lot!
+The American Academy of Pediatrics reports that nearly 2,500 babies die from SIDS each year in the US.
+The best way to decrease your baby's risk is to always keep him in a safe environment, including when he's sleeping... which he does a lot!

 Lay baby on his back to sleep